Updated: Jun 9, 2021

 Covid’s lockdown allowed me to revisit two of my favourite shows in full: Mad Men & the Sopranos.
 Both not only stand up to modern eyed scrutiny, they’re all the more powerful for it.
 Delighted in their undiminished power, I wanted to reach out, touch it, shake hands and double kiss with actors, writers, wardrobe departments.
 I soaked up interviews, commentaries and documentaries, but one way traffic wasn’t enough - so I made the fatal ‘error of joining some Facebook groups’ to connect with likeminded individuals.
 I’ve put this in inverted commas because a universal truth becomes a cliche quicker than Betty Draper can drain a full tar tab at the breakfast table.

 What I found in these groups, to my dismay, were gaggles of irony deficient confirmation biased misanthropes.
 How they loved Don’s misogyny.
 How they loved the Soprano crew’s homophobia.
 Shagging!
 Death!
 Sociopathy!
 Alcoholism!
 Inequality!
 Hooray!
 They’d missed the point.
 I was worried that everyone had.

 Mad Men is the story of an Ad Agency on New York City's Madison Avenue, 1960.
-We follow the travails of a haughty but brilliant Creative Director Donald Draper and his hoard of followers in Senior Partners Roger Stirling & Bert Cooper, a debutant’s ball of college graduates in Pete Campbell, Harry Kane, Paul Kinsey and Ken Cosgrove and a trio of subordinates in Joan Holloway, Peggy Olsen and Norwegian Blue, Betty Draper.
+We follow the travails of a haughty but brilliant Creative Director Donald Draper and his hoard of followers in Senior Partners Roger Sterling & Bert Cooper, a debutant’s ball of college graduates in Pete Campbell, Harry Krane, Paul Kinsey and Ken Cosgrove and a trio of subordinates in Joan Holloway, Peggy Olsen and Norwegian Blue, Betty Draper.
 It’s a snowstorm of the white, post-war middle classes battling it out for the chance to be heard, and if they’re lucky, adored.
 Yeuch.